shlomtzion1980/payplus-payment-gateway/readme.txt

     7. Configure your PayPlus Gateway settings.

     == Changelog ==
+    = 6.6.4 =
+    * Fix - Bug preventing save users in admin.
+    * Fix - Show correct SKU when invoice with more than one variation product exist.
+    * Add - Mark in red - When Invoice+ is enabled shows the user which fields must be set.

     = 6.6.3 =
     * Add - Check/Get order - ipn data from payplus in Admin orders via button click.
     * Fix - Create invoice in a non-automatic management interface.